 Parker also offers a solution for eliminating taper threads in tube-to-tube connections, in the form of its innovative Phastite system.
 This provides a highly cost-effective alternative to welding and again, is suitable for applications that involve H2S.
 Manufactured from 316 austenitic stainless steel as standard, Phastite tube connectors are supplied as preassembled units that simply push onto the ends of tubes.
 They are installed using a simple compression tool and provide a permanent, leak-free alternative to threaded components.

-Eliminating the threat of hydrogen embrittlement in instrumentation valves, tubes and fittings does not need to be arduous.
+Eliminating the threat of hydrogen embrittlement in instrumentation valves, tubes and fittings do not need to be arduous.
 Talk to Parker to discover your options.

 Tareq Abdelrazek is Specification Manager - Middle-East & North Africa, Instrumentation Products Division Europe